-Most jurisdictions have a test activity requirement that is separate from NCARB's rolling clock (see below).
+Most jurisdictions have a test activity requirement.
 Your eligibilities to test may expire if you have not attempted to test (pass or fail) within a five-year period.
 If your jurisdiction-based eligibility period expires before you complete the ARE, you must contact your board of architecture (or NCARB if you were made eligible to take the ARE through a jurisdiction participating in the Exam Eligibilities Services Program) to establish a new eligibility under the current procedures of your board.